 Peter Lipscomb | Santa fe Astronomer

 Project Night Sky was the product of a road trip to the American Northwest.
 I live in the Southeastern Unites States but am from Montana.
-My parents wanted to me to reconnect with Montana, so we packed our family of five into our VW Jetta and headed west.
-My parents explained how open and vast the spaces are around the Dakotas, Wyoming, and Montana but nothing prepared me for their raw beauty.
+My parents wanted to me to reconnect with the Northwest, so we packed our family of five into our VW Jetta and headed west.
+My parents explained how open and vast the spaces around the Dakotas, Wyoming, and Montana are but nothing prepared me for their raw, untamed, untouched magnetism.

-I drew and wrote but nothing could capture the experience of seeing the unpolluted night skies (especially from my backseat view in the Jetta).
-I wanted to build observatories to study these darkest of night skies and then share the experience with anyone who could be persuaded to look up.
-However, aside from the obvious logistical and financial barriers to peppering the rural landscape with observatories, it would also bring light pollution to these pure, clear skies.
-From that, the idea for the mobile observatory was born.
+I was inspired.
+Nothing compares to the connection I felt from seeing unpolluted night skies.
+I suddenly wanted to build observatories to study these darkest of night skies and then share the experience with anyone who could be persuaded to look up.
+However, aside from the obvious logistical and financial barriers to peppering rural landscapes with observatories, it would also bring light pollution to these pure, clear skies.
+From that, Project Night Sky’s “take it to the field” approach was made.